charcoalphp/charcoal/packages/app/docs/providers.md

 ## Basic Services

-Dependencies are handled with a `Pimple` dependency Container.
+Dependencies are handled with a `DI` dependency Container.

 Basic "App" services are: